 Please note - Do not wear face coverings made of synthetic polymers or elastics (most surgical masks are made of polypropylene) if you work with open flames, pyrophoric materials, or large quantities of flammables.
 Also, face shields are not substitutes for face coverings.We know that some people who are on campus working in labs do not have an indoor space where they can, for example, eat lunch when smoke levels are high, it is excessively hot, or rainy outside.
-To address this, in the near future we will be opening up Ghausi Hall 2029 and 3017 for use as a lunch room one person at a time

 - Limit your time to 30 minutes or less and keep the door closed.